Queenketo Low Carb Pasta #1 Fettuccine Egg Noodles.

 The inspiration for my recipe came from lowcarb-ology.com, where I saw low-carb pasta involving wheat gluten.
 My modifications and adjustments have created a texture, consistency and flavour that – in my opinion and according to my own taste buds – is closer to real wheat pasta than anything else I’ve tried before.

-There are plenty of recipes for low carb pasta on the www.
+There are plenty of recipes for low carb pasta on the net.
 What makes my Queenketo Low Carb Pasta #1 Fettuccine Egg Noodles different, is that they are made with lupin flour, which gives them a pasta-neutral flavour.
 To add a little elasticity, I incorporated Guar Gum.
-Don’t be afraid of it: it’s a plant-based fibre and totally innocuous.
+You can omit it, but you needn’t be afraid to use it: it’s a plant-based fibre and totally innocuous.

 Remember that if you’re allergic to peanuts you may also react to lupin.
 If you have any concerns, best choose an alternative flour.
 I have another pasta recipe that doesn’t use lupin flour.
 Click HERE for my Queenketo Pasta #2 (lupin-free) recipe.

 Making this pasta is a cinch.
-All you have to do is mix the ingredients thoroughly.
-Pour the mixture onto lined baking trays, bake for a few minutes, let cool for a couple of minutes, roll the ‘pasta sheet’ and slice into fettuccine-like ribbons.
+All you have to do is mix the ingredients BY HAND thoroughly.
+Pour the mixture onto a lined baking tray, bake for a few minutes, let cool for a couple of minutes, roll the ‘pasta sheet’ and slice into fettuccine-like ribbons.

 The Queenketo Low Carb Pasta #1 Fettuccine Egg Noodles recipe yields 3 medium portions.
 I find the portion size is enough once you add a sauce full of meaty or veggie chunks.
 If serving with just a simple, thin sauce, like pesto, plain tomato sauce or even butter and Parmesan, you’ll need a larger portion, in which case, the recipe will yield 2 large servings.